larammerce/docs/8.x/core-concepts/cruds.md

 #### $table
 ---
-The first property that must be entered in the todo class is the name of the database table that connects the `todo` class to the `todos` table.
+The first property that must be write in the todo class is the name of the database table that connects the `todo` class to the `todos` table.

 ```php
     #The name of the to-do list database table